 When considering Daily Fantasy Sports (DFS) plays, implied totals are a great tool.
 Win or lose, teams that score lots of points have valuable players for DFS, including many quarterback-receiver “stacks” that may give players an advantage.

-For example, the Bengals and Browns Week 1 matchup has an over/under of 47.5 points and an implied score of Bengals 25, Browns 22.5.
-Even though Cleveland is projected to lose, they have the 14th-most implied points for the week, one of the higher numbers among the underdogs.
+For example, the Lions and Rams Week 1 matchup has an over/under of 51 points and an implied score of Lions 27, Rams 24.
+Even though L.A. is projected to lose, they have the 12th-most implied points for the week, the highest number among the underdogs.

-With a decent implied point total, DFS players can look to Deshaun Watson as a possible sneaky target and stack with leading receiver Amari Cooper.
+With a decent implied point total, DFS players can look to Matt Stafford as a possible sneaky target and stack with leading receivers Puka Nacua and/or Cooper Kupp.

 Implied point totals can also be used when evaluating price and value on players.
-For example, Eagles quarterback Jalen Hurts may come with a high DFS price tag Week 1 against New England thanks to his massive rushing touchdown total in 2022.
-However, the Eagles have just a 24 implied point total – tied for eighth.
-With just a maximum of three implied touchdowns scored, Hurts may be worth fading if you think he’ll be popular.
+For example, Cowboys quarterback Dak Prescott may come with a high DFS price tag Week 1 against Cleveland after he enjoyed a career season in 2023.
+However, the Cowboys have just a 20 implied point total – one of the NFL’s lowest this week.
+If you expect Prescott to be a popular play, he may be worth fading.